-In answer to Secretary Scully's query regarding where is the dredged sediment being disposed of, Public Works Administrative Manager Miller answered that it is being disposed of in the nearshore zone.
-In response to Secretary Scully's question regarding if the beach will be extended out further into the ocean and the Caulerpa quarantine area, Public Works Administrative Manager Miller replied that the beach will not extend out further and the quarantined zone has been removed.
-He explained that the Caulerpa area was not dredged but hoped that it will happen now that the Caulerpa has been removed.
+In answer to Secretary Scully's query regarding where is the phase one dredged sediment being disposed of, Public Works Administrative Manager Miller answered that it is being disposed of in the nearshore beach zone.
+In response to Secretary Scully's question regarding if the beach will be extended out further into the ocean and if the Caulerpa quarantine area was dredged as originally planned, Public Works Administrative Manager Miller replied that the beach will not extend out further into the ocean and the quarantined zone in China Cove has been removed.
+He also explained that the Caulerpa area was not dredged but hoped that it will happen new-in the near term in that the Caulerpa has been removed.